OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Warp Beaast.md

 # Warp Beast

 Large, black, six-legged, semi-intelligent monsters.
-Look similar to panthers with a tentacle growing from each front shoulder.
-Tentacles ridged with razor-sharp edges.
+Look similar to panthers, with a tentacle growing from each front shoulder.
+Tentacles are ridged with razor-sharp edges.

 ------